andrewpbrett/andybrett.com/_posts/2012-02-29-new-home-new-tools-dropbox-jekyll-redis.md

 So this morning I set out to kludge together a solution of my own.
 Using the ruby dropbox SDK gem, I have a script that pings Dropbox to see if any photos have been added to the "Public/Photos" folder (first checking the returned hash from Dropbox, and then checking each path for uniqueness against a local redis instance).
 If it finds anything new, it grabs the public link and uses that to create a new post in my Jekyll install.
 Then, using the ruby-git gem, it commits the new file and pushes to GitHub.
 When GitHub receives the push it regenerates the site with the new photo page.

 Pretty Rube-Goldbergian if I say so myself.
 For all the gory details, or if you'd like to try this yourself, the [code is on GitHub][4].

-I'll be making various improvements as I have time
+I'll be making various improvements as I have time.
+Pull requests welcome.

 [1]: https://github.com/mojombo/jekyll
 [2]: https://github.com/andrewpbrett/jekyll_to_markdown